Sakleshpur: Economy

-The town lies in the Malnad region on the hills of the biodiversity hotspot, the Western Ghats.
-It has a tropical in west and temperate climate in eastern part surrounded with lofty green hills full of coffee, cardamom, pepper and areca plantations.
-These crops which contribute mainly to the economy of the taluk are grown in the surrounding villages and the entire taluk are brought to Sakleshpur city for sale.
-The town lies on the National Highway 75 (NH 75) which connects the port city of Mangalore (128 km), with the capital city Bangalore (224 km) of Karnataka state.
-The nearest airport is Mangalore International Airport, situated at a distance of 129 km.
+Sakleshpur taluk economy relies heavily on commercial plantation, agriculture, eco tourism and spice trade.
+The region produces Coffee, Black pepper, Cardamom, Cinnamon, and Areca-nut provides year around revenue.

-Notable locations
+Tourist locations

 Manjarabad Fort

-The Manjarabad Fort was constructed by Tipu Sultan.
-It is located on the outskirts of Sakleshpur on NH 75.
+The Manjarabad Fort was built by Tippu Sultan in 1792.
+Its located on the outskirts of Sakleshpur on NH 75.
 It has a 8-pointed star-shaped fort on a hillock overlooking the road to Mangalore.
 There is a hollow entrance in the center, which is said to be the entrance of a tunnel leading to Srirangapattana.
 There is a mural with the fort's map at the entrance which is in excellent condition.
 The fort is maintained by the Department of Archeology.

+Waterfalls

+Major waterfalls includes the Magajahalli, Hadlu, and Abbimane waterfalls.
+The Mookana-mane waterfalls is situated 20 km from the Sakleshpur.

+Trekking Trails

+The main trekking trails include Bisle View Point, Ombattu Gudda, Jenukal Gudda and Agni Gudda.

+The Bisle view point is located 35 km from sakleshpur.
+Its part of the Bisle Reserve Forest.
+The point offers a view of Dodda Betta (Alur taluk), Pushpagiri, and Kumara Parvata.

+Hills

+Major hills include the Jenukallu betta and Agnigudda.
+Jenukal hill is the second highest peak in Karnataka.
+It is also called Honey hill and is situated 40 km from Sakleshpur.
+Agnigudda, the meaning signifies Volcanic hill and is located 35 km from sakleshpur.

+Temples

+Main temples include Sri Sakaleshwara Swamy Temple, Hole Malleshwara Temple, the temples are located at the banks of the river Hemavati.